thorpej/nabu-figforth/nabu-comms.md

 then the length MUST be the number of bytes read before the end-of-file was encountered.

-### STORAGE-PUT
+### FILE-PWRITE

-Update data stored in the network adapter.
-If possible, the underlying storage (file/URL) should be updated as well.
+Perform a positional-write to update data stored in the network adapter.
+If possible, the underlying storage (file/URL) SHOULD be updated as well.

 N.B.
 The maximum payload length that can be sent to the server is the maximum message length (32767) _minus_ the size of the